Anshuman-02905/Earth_Engine_Scraper/README.md

 The image downloaded from GEEMAP is in .tif format.
 Keras Segmentation models take input as **png** format.
 Images also undergo scaling.
 Then the images are downloaded in our local machine.\

-The following images are acquired from Sentinel dataset and world settlemetn dataset
+The following images are acquired from Sentinel dataset and World Settlement Footprint 2015 dataset \

 Examples